joelvaneenwyk/alt-snap-windows/AltSnap.md

    folder and then set `Theme=ThemeName` in the [General] secion of the ini file.
 A theme is a folder containing three tray icons named: tray-off.ico, tray-on.ico, tray-sus.ico.
-Thanks to @erasmion for supplying a theme, You can try it with Theme=erasmion. #31
+Thanks to @erasmion for supplying a theme, You can try it with `Theme=erasmion`. #31
 - The maximum width in characters of an item in a window list menu can now be set from 0-255 by the user using the `MaxMenuWidth` option in the [Advanded] section of the ini file.
 Use 0 for unlimited, default is 80.
    Thanks to @mbartlett21 for the pull request #341.
-- Side fraction can now be set independently from center fraction for more flexible configuration.
+- Side fraction can now be set independently of the center fraction for more flexible configuration.
 Have a look at the test window and play with those values, accessible through the Advanced tab of the config dialog. #318
-- Blacklist were improved to allow a mix of both exe names and title|class.
+- Blocklist were improved to allow a mix of both exe names and title|class.
    You can now specify `exename.exe:title|class`.
 If you omit the ':' and '|' the format is assumed to be an exe name only.
 If you only specify '|', the exe check will be omitted and the format will be assumed to be title|class, like it was the case before.
-Example: You want to blacklist the `*|CabinetWClass` windows only if they are from explorer.exe, use:
+Example: You want to blocklist the `*|CabinetWClass` windows only if they are from explorer.exe, use:
    `explorer.exe:*|CabinetWClass`.
 - New **Open ini file** option was added to the tray menu for easy access.